-Both the Complainant and the Respondent may choose to have an advisor other than the University provided support person to assist during the investigation and resolution process.
+Both the Complainant and the Respondent may choose to have an advisor of their choice other than the University provided support person to provide assistance during the investigation and resolution process.
 Either party may also choose to proceed without an advisor.
-Both parties are expected to ask and respond to questions on their own behalf, without representation by their advisor.
-The adviser may consult with the advisee quietly or in writing or outside during breaks, but may not speak on behalf of the advisee.
-Any advisor who steps outside of this defined role will be given one warning and then be asked to leave the meeting.
+Both parties are expected to ask and respond to questions on their own behalf, without representation by their advisor during an investigative meeting.
+The advisor may consult with the advisee quietly or in writing or outside during breaks in the meeting, but may not speak on behalf of the advisee.
+Any advisor who steps outside of this defined role will be given one warning and then be asked to leave the investigative meeting.
 (A substitute advisor will not be permitted at this meeting.)
-The advisor or a substitute advisor may be allowed to attend additional meetings at the discretion of the Title IX Coordinator.
+The advisor or a substitute advisor may be allowed to attend additional investigative meetings at the discretion of the Title IX Coordinator.